 Graduates of the Sport and Lifestyle Studies Program will be prepared for work in a variety of sport and activity settings including youth sports leagues, senior centers, nursing homes, community recreation centers, commercial recreation settings, and government parks and recreation departments.
 By integrating the fields of sport, recreation and health, along with a selected minor, the SLS degree will offer a unique program that will be highly adaptable to the regional Appalachian communities served by the five RHE campuses of Ohio University.

 Upon completion of the sport and lifestyle studies major, students will be:

 - Knowledgeable of the value of sport and physical activity to the individual and society.

-- Able to develop and implement comprehensive sport and physical activity programs.
+- Able to utilize professional materials to implement sport and physical activity programs.